DevResults offers several tools for defining indicators:

 - You can enter multiple Tags separated by commas, for example: "Training, Engagement".
 These need to already exist in your site.

-- You can enter multiple Disaggregations separated by commas, for example: "Classification, Gender".
+- You can enter multiple Disaggregations separated by commas, for example: "Sex, Training Topic".
 These need to already exist in your site.

 - If you use disabled Disaggregations, you can include them in parentheses, for example: "Classification, Gender, (Age)".

 - For columns like Reports Per Activity that show true/false in the download, you can use TRUE/FALSE, yes/no, or 1/0 in the spreadsheet.

 Save your spreadsheet, click the gear icon again, and select Import.

 This will open a pop-up window to walk you through the upload process.
 Choose your file and make sure the summary shows you the expected number of new indicators.
 If there are any errors in the file, you'll get a message explaining what they are.
 If everything looks good, click Continue.

 You'll get a message saying that the indicators were imported.
 Once you click Done, your indicator index page will refresh and you'll see your new indicators there!
 Next you'll need to assign the indicators to framework objectives and the activities that report them.

 Edit multiple indicators using an Excel upload

 You can also use Excel to update multiple indicators.
 To do so, use the same instructions as above, but instead of downloading a blank template, choose Export All.